umiljavac/OCP6_Snow/README.md

   * Create all the tables
     * `$ php bin/console doctrine:migrations:diff`
     * `$ php bin/console doctrine:migrations:migrate`
+ 5. Customize your own Swifmailer :
+   * This is a dev environment, the application sends emails to validate a new user registration or validate a new user password.
+Swiftmailer is used to achieve this.
+   * So, go to [Symfony 'how to send emails'](https://symfony.com/doc/current/email.html) to configure and test by your own this part.
 ## Optional
 Just after installation, you can fill the database with a set of tricks examples allready written in the Datafixtures folder with their respective images stored in the public/uploads/imgs folder.
 To do that, you first have to disable the Lifecycle Callbacks of Image class: